heg31/six-nations-food/content/posts/2021-02-06-quat-stag-quiche.md

 {{< figure src="/img/2021-02-06-qs-quiche-3.jpg" caption="<sup>*Looking good*</sup>" width="500" >}}

 A good chunk of quiche, with a glass of champagne to toast the start of another Six Nations tournament.
-The pastry was light and crisp, the filling worked as well as a quiche as it does as a pizza.
+The pastry was light and crisp, the filling really worked in quiche form, and France somewhat predictably annihilated Italy. *Tres bien!*

 {{< figure src="/img/2021-02-06-qs-quiche-4.jpg" caption="<sup>*Perfection*</sup>" width="500" >}}